Byron/gitoxide/README.md

     * [x] git://<service>
       * [x] V1 handshake
         * [x] send values + receive data with sidebands
-        * [ ] support for receiving 'shallow' refs in case the remote repository is shallow itself (I presume)
+        * [ ] ~~support for receiving 'shallow' refs in case the remote repository is shallow itself (I presume)~~
+          * Since V2 doesn't seem to support that, let's skip this until there is an actual need.
+No completionist :D
       * [x] V2 handshake
         * [x] send command request, receive response with sideband support
     * [x] http(s)://<service>